 F. Gough, General Printer, 310, STRAND.-Every description of Letter-Press, Copper-Plate, and Lithographic Printing, executed with Neatness, Cheapness, Punctuality, and Dispatch.
-New Type, Superline Paper, Superior Workmanship, and Economical Charges.
+New Type, Supertine Paper, Superior Workmanship, and Economical Charges.

-hen you ask for Glenfield PATENT STARCH, see that you get it, as inferior kinds are often substituted.
-Sold by all C andlers, Groeves, &c. &c.
+When you ask for Glenfield PATENT STARCH, see that you get it, as inferior kinds are often substituted.
+Sold by all C andlers, Grocers, &c. &c.
 WOTHERSPOON and Co., Glasgow and London.

-Dr. Buchan's Patent Sugar-Coated Vegetable Pills, Vegetable Skin Ointment, and Concentrated Vegetable Essence, for Purifying the Blood, Regulating the Bowels, and Removing Vitiated Humours, Billous and Liver.
-Complaints, Rheumatism, Gout, Scorbutic Affections, Costiveness; Skin Eruptions, deep-seated Ulcers, and all Diseases of the Nervous System, from whatever cause, &c. affording at once a new lease of life to the sickly and aged of both serves, whilst in addition invarting a beautiful and sexes, whilst in addition imparting a beautiful and clear complexion, so anxiously sought for by all.
+Dr. Buchan's Patent Sugar-Coated-Vegetable Pills, Vegetable Skin Ointment, and Concentrated Vegetable Essence, for Purifying the Blood, Regulating the Bowels, and Removing Vitiated Humours, Bilious and Liver Complaints, Rheumatism, Gout, Scorbutic Affections, Costiveness, Skin Eruptions, deep-seated Ulcers, and all Diseases of the Nervous System, from whatever cause, &c. affording at once a new lease of life to the sickly and aged of both sexes, whilst in addition imparting a becaufful and clear complexion, so anxiously sought for by all.
 Proved by the sworn testimonies made before the Lord Mayor of London, and sitting Magistrates.
 Sold by Buchan and Co., Patentees, 22, Newman-street, Oxford-street, London, W., and all chemists in town and country.
-Prices:-Pills, per box, 1.
-14d., 2s.
-9d., and 11s; Ont-ment, per pot, 1s.
-14d., and 2s.
+Prices:-Pills, per box, 1 12d., 2s.
+9d., and 11s ; Oint-ment, per pot, 1s.
+12d., and 2s.
 9d.; Essence, per bottle 11s.; or Family bottle containing four times that quantity, 33s.
-Agents: --Barciny 75, Farringdon-street; J. Sanger, 150, Oxford-street; Hannay 63, Oxford-street; Butler 4, Cheapside; Hooper, 43, King William-street; London-Bridge; R. Howden, 78, Gracechurch-street; Prout 229, Strand; &c., &c.
+Agents:-Barclay 75, Farringdon-street; J. Sanger, 150, Oxford-street; Hannay 63, Oxford-street; and Concentrated Vegetable Essence, for Purifying the Butler 4, Cheapside ; Hooper, 43, King William-street, London-Bridge; R. Howden, 78, Gracechurch-street; Prout 229, Strand; &c., &c.